Your cybersecurity fortress is a mirage, and the worst part? The threat is already within your walls.

 2. Healthcare

 In healthcare, where patient data is highly sensitive, access to sensitive data must be tightly controlled to comply with regulations and avoid breaches.
-Zero trust application access is especially useful here by ensuring that only authorized users have access to specific data, and only when absolutely necessary.
+Zero trust operates by ensuring that only authorized users have access to specific data, and only when necessary.
 For example, a healthcare provider using zero trust can ensure that patient records are only accessible by authorized medical professionals, with real-time monitoring of access and continuous identity verification to prevent unauthorized access.

 3. FinTech